Nicholas St Lawrence, 9th Baron Howth

-Nicholas St. Lawrence, 9th Baron Howth (c.1550–1607) was a leading member of the Anglo-Irish nobility in the late sixteenth and early seventeenth centuries.
+Nicholas St. Lawrence, 9th Baron Howth (c.1550–1607) was a leading member of the Irish nobility in the late sixteenth and early seventeenth centuries.
 Despite openly professing his Roman Catholic faith, he enjoyed the trust of Elizabeth I and of successive Lord Deputies of Ireland, and was even forgiven by the English Crown for signing a petition protesting against the enforcement of the Penal Laws.

 Early life

 He was the eldest surviving son of Christopher, 8th Baron Howth and his first wife Elizabeth Plunket, daughter of Sir John Plunket of Beaulieu House, County Louth and Anne Barnwell.
 His date of birth is often given as 1555, but was probably some years earlier: Elrington Ball states that he was well into middle age when his father died, and in 1605 he was described as being "too old to be likely to live long".

 His early life was wretchedly unhappy, as his father was notorious for his cruelty to his wife and children.
 In 1577 Nicholas's teenage sister Jane died after, and probably as a result of, being severely beaten by their father, and his mother was so ill-treated that she fled from home in fear of her life.
 Nicholas and the other children, understandably, were said to live in fear of their father.
 The Court of Castle Chamber (the Irish equivalent of Star Chamber) granted Lady Howth a judicial separation.
 Lord Howth was fined for his cruelty to his wife and daughter and briefly imprisoned.

 According to a well-known legend, Granuaile, in about 1575 the celebrated Pirate Queen of Galway, arrived unannounced at Howth Castle for dinner, only to find the gates barred; in retaliation for the discourtesy, she took the youthful heir to the barony hostage until the family apologised.
 Elrington Ball suggests that the story may be partly based on fact, but if the heir was a child at the relevant time the legend probably refers to Nicholas' eldest son Christopher, not to Nicholas himself.